theohbrothers/PSRepositoryReleaseManager/README.md

 ## Best practices

 - Use only tag refs of `PSRepositoryReleaseManager` in your main project.
-- For using the [submodule and CI templates](#via-submodule-and-ci-templates) approach, ensure your main project's CI file(s) is configured to use the CI templates of `PSRepositoryReleaseManager` and that the ref used matches that of the `PSRepositoryReleaseManager` submodule used in your main project.
+- If using the project [via Submodule and CI templates](#via-submodule-and-ci-templates), ensure your main project's CI file(s) is configured to use a [tag ref](docs/samples/ci/azure-pipelines/generic/azure-pipelines.linux-container.yml#L19) of `PSRepositoryReleaseManager` for its CI remote templates, and that the ref matches that of the `PSRepositoryReleaseManager` submodule used in your main project.